barryclark/jekyll-now/_posts/2019-08-12-illustrated-gpt2.md

 * I used "words" and "tokens" interchangeably.
 But in reality, GPT2 uses Byte Pair Encoding to create the tokens in its vocabulary.
 This means the tokens are usually parts of words.
 * The example we showed runs GPT2 in its inference/evaluation mode.
 That's why it's only processing one word at a time.
 At training time, the model would be trained against longer sequences of text and processing multiple tokens at once.
 Also at training time, the model would process larger batch sizes (512) vs. the batch size of one that evaluation uses.
 * I took liberties in rotating/transposing vectors to better manage the spaces in the images.
 At implementation time, one has to be more precise.
 * Transformers use a lot of layer normalization, which is pretty important.
-We've noted a few of these in the Illustrated Transformer, but focused more on self-attentionin this post.
+We've noted a few of these in the Illustrated Transformer, but focused more on self-attention in this post.
 * There are times when I needed to show more boxes to represent a vector.
 I indicate those as "zooming in".
 For example:

 <div class="img-div-any-width" markdown="0">